 Introduction

-The purpose of this document is to describe the process by which a Protection Profile could be made to accommodate CC in the cloud evaluations.
-This is meant as a resource to Technical Communities and Protection Profile authors for how to write Protection Profiles in such a way that they can allow for cloud-based products to be tested and for how to show that the TOE and its operational environment can fit into existing cloud-based standards that may be used by national validation schemes as acceptance criteria.
+The following section provides a high-level overview for adapting CCiTC methodology to existing PPs, including examples where appropriate.
+This approach is predicated on determining the suitability of a PP for cloud evaluations, considerations for how the security problem definition, security objectives, and security requirements are affected by cloud evaluations, and how these evaluations may relate to other cloud authorization schemes recognized by national certification bodies.

 General procedure for deriving cloud evaluation guidance for a Protection Profile of PP-Module

+Process Overview

+Placeholder – insert summary of below materials here

 Suitability Check

-Identify whether the product type actually makes sense in a cloud context and what the cloud use case for it is.
+Identify whether the product type can reasonably operate in a cloud context and what the cloud use case for it is.
 Some examples as follows:

-The Mobile Device Management (MDM) Protection Profile explicitly states that an MDM Server can be deployed in a cloud setting so this is an obvious candidate for consider.
+The Mobile Device Management Protection Profile (MDM PP) explicitly states that an MDM Server can be deployed in a cloud setting so this is an obvious candidate to consider.

-The Network Device Protection Profile defines virtual network devices as a use case, which can be virtualized as a service in a cloud deployment so this is another obvious example.
+The Network Device collaborative Protection Profile (NDcPP) defines virtual network devices as a use case, which can be virtualized as a service in a cloud deployment so this is another obvious example.

-The Dedicated Security Component Protection Profile defines the capabilities of a specific hardware/firmware device.
-Since this is a physical component of a system, it is unlikely that such a product would be evaluated any differently in a cloud setting.
-In other words, whether the DSC is a hardware component of an on-premise system or of a cloud system does not affect how a laboratory would evaluate it.
+The Hardcopy Device collaborative Protection Profile (HCD cPP) defines the capabilities of a specific multifunction device such as a printer.
+Since this exists solely as a physical device, there is no cloud use case for it.

 Note that most existing Protection Profiles do not currently define cloud use cases.
 This will need to be done on a per-PP basis so that it is clear which types of products can be deployed in cloud settings and so that the Technical Community can make clear what the expectations are for the product’s intended usage and environmental protections should be in these settings.
 For example, with respect to the NDcPP, the existing security problem definition and environmental security objectives may not cover the case where a network device is deployed as a cloud platform or infrastructure device.
 The potential cloud use cases for individual product types must be considered as part of determining a PP’s suitability for supporting cloud evaluations.
+It is recommended that PP authors consult with product vendors for the technology type to determine whether cloud use cases for that type of product exists.

 Note that the mapping activities below may help a Technical Community determine whether a PP is capable of supporting cloud evaluations as-is or whether changes would be needed.
 This in turn would help determine whether evaluating a particular product type in a cloud setting is actually feasible.